vendasta/marketplace-documentation/docs/Guides/purchase_workflow.md

 _Edition Change from Partner Center Account Details Page_

 <!-- theme: info -->
->The Edition Change will trigger a purchase email to be sent, which will contain the `edition_id`, as well as the Purchase Webhook with the `change-edition` action.
+>The `edition_id` will be included in the data for whatever purchase notification is configured.

 ## Testing

-See the [Receiving Marketplace Payloads](/vendors/getting-started/receive-payload) page for details on using the testing tool in Vendor Center for sending mock activations.
+There is a testing tab on the far right for sending mock purchase data to your purchase urls.
 If you require order form data to provision your sku, you should test the activations from Partner Center, as the mock data will not suffice.
 You can create as many test Accounts as you want in Partner Center, and activate and deactivate your own offerings as much as you desire.

 ---